NEWSFriday, 18 May 2018 - Björn Gustavsson

 seen in the examples.

-Why is the optimization pass called sys_core_fold
+Why is the optimization pass called sys_core_fold?

 A hint can be found in the title of this Wikipedia article: Constant folding.